Chromeilion/RoMAE/README.md

 $$

 Where $np$ is the number of processes (with each process corresponding to a GPU).
-When training on one GPU, this does nothing, and even when training on a small number it probably does not matter.
-However, if you want to train on a larger number you should consider using it.
+When training on one GPU, this does nothing.
+If you want to train on a larger number of GPU's however, you should consider using it.
 This way, you can choose your hyperparameters by testing on one GPU, and then run the full training on many GPU's without having to change them.

-## Interpolation Predictions

-If you'd like to use RoMAEForPreTraining for interpolation, you can first do a normal training run.
-Then to use the learned weights, you can utilize the predict class method.
-This will take in your known values plus a set of positions you wish to predict the values for and pass it through the model for you.
-Because the method is batched, it also has support for padding.
-When using padding, you must pass two padding arrays.
-One for the values, and one for the predictions.